 The goal of my plan to “de-fluff” isn’t really to get thin.
 Your goal shouldn’t be either.
 Getting as fit as I can for the sake of my horse is the real goal.
 It is evident that the fitter you are, the better able to carry your own weight you will be.
 Your core has to be strong, and not only strong…but it needs to have great endurance.
 This plan is based around getting fit the good old fashioned way…exercise!
 Thankfully our friends over at We3Equines are offering a wonderful Fit Rider Challenge just in time!

 Forget any “food elimination” diets.
-We’ll be eating anything and everything (just with an eye towards portions).
+I’ll be eating anything and everything (just with an eye towards portions).
 Do I want an ice cream sandwich today?
 If I do…I need to cut those calories out from elsewhere.
 There is no diet more simple than cutting calories and getting exercise.

 In this plan, I am not including any riding as exercise when it comes to calories.
 Why you might ask?
 Because it’s no different than what I already do, and it is not helping me get more fit.
 It is helping me stay a “just enough” fit.
 Everyone’s body is different and will respond differently to various exercises and diet models, so I’m going to stick with what works for me.